hoghug/shopify-store-shortcuts/README.md

 ## Usage

-1. Navigate to any Shopify storefront previewing a theme
+1. Navigate to any Shopify storefront
-2. Click the extension icon to hide the preview bar
+2. Click the extension icon to open the shortcuts menu
-3. Click again to show it

-The icon switches between an open eye (bar visible) and closed eye (bar hidden).
+3. From the popup you can:
+   - **Toggle Preview Bar** — hide or show the theme preview bar
+   - **Copy Theme ID** — copy the previewed theme's ID to your clipboard
+   - **Edit This Page** — open the current page in the theme editor
+   - **Quick Links** — jump to Admin, Themes, Theme Editor, Content, Metaobjects, or Products
+4. Click the gear icon to customize which shortcuts appear and their order